10 tips for letting out your holiday home

 Spot-checks are all very well, but they rarely turn up everything.
 Maybe the water boiler needs re-pressurising, or the dishwasher smells, or there’s a problem with a nearby property – there are many things you might only notice after living there for a while.
 It’s a great excuse for a peaceful long weekend away, and you can tell everyone you’re working while you have your lie-in.

 Various sites exist that make it easier to let out your holiday home for short periods.
 As well as AirBnB, there is HomeAway, VRBO, FlipKey, Housetrip, Homestay and more.
 It's worth trying a few to see which one works best for you.

 Your holidaymakers may want to get away from it all, but most will want easy access to social media, email and the internet to check up on local attractions.
 Having free wi-fi in the home will endear your to your tenants, and make it easier for them to contact you too.
 Other technology you could consider includes remotely controllable heating, so you can adjust it yourself during unoccupied periods.
 Having efficient heating (including radiator reflectors) will also increase your chances of getting bookings in the winter months.

 It’s your property and your investment – you don’t want people there you might damage it.
 If you think you’re renting to a family of four and end up with ten drunken students sleeping on the floor and smoking indoors, you have a right to be angry and to demand compensation – but you’ll need to set this out clearly in your terms and conditions.
 Be tough but fair; you don’t want to make people uncomfortable, you just want all your guests to be able to enjoy the property at its best.

-- Talk to your financial adviser about maximising your income from a buy-to-let holiday home.
-Our Mortgage Survival Kit should also prove very useful.
+Talk to your financial adviser about maximising your income from a buy-to-let holiday home.

 Let us match you to your